 Dr. Jayaweera mainly focuses on development of carbon dioxide (CO2) capture technologies based on solvent absorption and membrane separation.
 She is currently the principal investigator for three projects on carbon dioxide capture from Point-Sources funded by the U.S. Department of Energy (DOE):

-Selected high-level development projects led by Jayaweera include sub-critical water technology for explosive disposal, removal of heavy petroleum components from soil (for the Department of Defense and DOE), and carbonate-aided supercritical water technology known as Assisted Hydrothermal Oxidation (AHO) for disposal of chlorinated waste (MHI, Japan).
-In 2002, the Japanese Government bestowed the “Golden Award” on SRI's AHO technology.
+Selected high-level development projects led by Dr. Jayaweera include development of a mixed-salt process for CO2 capture currently undergoing engineering-scale testing; a sub-critical water technology for explosive disposal and removal of heavy petroleum components from soil (for the Department of Defense and Department of Energy); and a carbonate-aided supercritical water technology known as Assisted Hydrothermal Oxidation (AHO) for disposal of chlorinated waste (MHI, Japan).
+In 2002, the Japanese Government bestowed the “Golden Award” on SRI’s AHO technology.
 Currently, a full-scale plant based on AHO is in operation at Tokyo Bay, Japan.

-Jayaweera received her Ph.D., in chemical kinetics from Dalhousie University, Canada, and her B.S. in chemistry with honors from the University of Colombo, Sri Lanka.
-Jayaweera was named SRI Fellow in 2017.
+Dr. Jayaweera received her Ph.D. in chemical kinetics from Dalhousie University, Canada and her B.S. in chemistry with honors from the University of Colombo, Sri Lanka.
+She was named SRI Fellow in 2017.

 She has published numerous research papers on vapor and aqueous phase reaction chemistry and holds nine issued patents relating to hydrothermal processes and the CO2 capture technology based on the Chilled Ammonia Process (CAP), Mixed-Salt Process (MSP), and PBI hollow fiber membranes (PBI HFM).